medialize/ally.js/docs/tutorials/accessible-dialog.md

 ### Focus first focusable element upon opening the dialog

-Once a dialog is opened, the first keyboard focusable (tabbable) element should receive focus.
+Once a dialog is opened, the first keyboard focusable (tabbable) element should receive focus (in order to shift [virtual focus](../concepts.md#Virtual-focus)).
 In order to accomplish this, you need to know which elements are keyboard focusable.
 There is no native DOM method to obtain such a list. ally.js has got you covered with [`ally.query.tabbable`](../api/query/tabbable.md).
 Since the *order* of elements is significant here, we need to sort the focusable elements by `tabindex` and `autofocus` attributes. ally.js provides the method [`ally.query.firstTabbable`](../api/query/first-tabbable.md) to do all that for you:

 ```js
 var dialog = document.getElementById('dialog');